 “It’s so important to be able to have your story, and own the complexity of your own story,” Parneet Chohan tells me over the phone.
-Parneet is a therapist who operates their own private practice here in Montreal.
-They have a Master’s in Counselling Psychiatry, and are currently training in psychosomatic experiencing.
-After a day at work, they’re chatting with me about the peer supervision group they started for racialized therapists, and why creating such a group was needed.
+Parneet is a counsellor who operates their own private practice here in Montreal.
+They have a Master’s in Counselling Psychology, and are currently training in somatic experiencing.
+After a day at work, they’re chatting with me about the peer supervision group they started for racialized practitioners, and why creating such a group was needed.

 “There is something powerful about unspoken understanding.”